c100k/libmodulor/docs/getting-started/007_Create_the_web_Target.md

 export { BuyAssetUCD } from './src/ucds/BuyAssetUCD.js';
 ```

-Naturally, in real life scenarios, we would never have such a bloated `App.tsx` and we could create fine-grained components.
+Naturally, in real life scenarios, we would never have such a bloated `App.tsx`.
+Instead, we would create fine-grained components.
 Everybody does that, right ?
+Right ?

 ```tsx
 import { type Logger, type ProductManifest, UCOutputReader } from 'libmodulor';